 If you haven’t eaten a lot of sourdough bread or are looking for some ideas on what to serve it with, here are a few tasty ideas:

-• Dip – Serve pieces of gluten free sourdough with this Hot Cream Cheese Dip, which will go perfectly!
-It pairs nicely with anything cheese-based too.
+- Dip – Serve pieces of gluten free sourdough with this Hot Cream Cheese Dip, which will go perfectly!
+It pairs well with any cheese-based dish.

 Sadie’s Original Recipe: